Employment law changes from April 2026 (UK): SSP reform and day-one leave rights (now in force)

 2) Day-one Paternity Leave (leave eligibility) from April 2026

-From 6 April 2026, Paternity Leave is expected to become a day-one right (subject to the correct notice being provided).
+From 6 April 2026, Paternity Leave will become day-one right (subject to the correct notice being provided).
 Importantly:

 The day-one right will apply to newly eligible parents where: